isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

    parameter is useful only with a reverse proxy.

 ``--auth-user``
-   Specifies the user name for basic HTTP authentication.
+   Specifies the user id for basic HTTP authentication.
 If not specified or specified as the empty string authentication is not used.

 ``--auth-password``
    Specifies the password for basic HTTP authentication.
-If not specified but the user name is specified an empty password is used.
+If not specified but the user id is specified an empty password is used.

 ``--timeout``
    Specifies the connection timeout in seconds.
 If not specified, 10